AMENDOkat/amendokat/README.md

+# AMENDOKAT &#9733;

-Repository and file hosting for https://amendokat.neocities.org/ /public Github mirror of https://amendokat.neocities.org/
+Official repository and file hosting for https://amendokat.neocities.org/ Also serves as a mirror.